5ajaki/SPP2-Applications/20456-SPP2 Namespace Application.md

 > We have a sponsor - [@Griff](/u/griff).
 Currently, we have an in-chat written agreement, but tagging him here for confirmation.
 Griff has >50k ENS tokens delegated to him.

 YES!
 I would proudly sponsor Namespace!

 ---

+# Post #4 by cap
+Posted at: 2025-04-23T07:43:14.914Z

+We decided to remove the Extended scope budget from our application.

+We also put together [this thread](https://x.com/namespace_eth/status/1914655173944992082) to highlight our key achievements and contributions in 2024 – not as detailed as the application above, but a lot easier for delegates to go through and get the full picture.

+---